5u00n/react-website-builder/README.md

-# Web Page Builder with CraftJS, Destack, React, Tailwind CSS, and Firebase
+# Web Page Builder with CraftJS, React, Tailwind CSS, and Firebase

-This project is a powerful web page builder that combines the flexibility of CraftJS and Destack with the robustness of React, Tailwind CSS, and Firebase.
+This project is a powerful web page builder that combines the flexibility of CraftJS with the robustness of React, Tailwind CSS, and Firebase.
 It allows users to create dynamic web pages with a drag-and-drop interface while leveraging Firebase for authentication and database management.
 The project also incorporates shadcn UI components and Aceternity UI for enhanced design capabilities.

 ## Features

-- Drag-and-drop page builder using CraftJS and Destack
+- Drag-and-drop page builder using CraftJS
 - React-based frontend for a smooth user experience
 - Tailwind CSS for utility-first styling
 - shadcn UI components for consistent and customizable UI elements